osmzoso/osm2sqlite/doc/doc_osm2sqlite.md

 can be found in **./queries/graph_subgraph.sql**.

-## Option "noindex"

-This option suppresses the creation of the indexes (not recommended).

 # 4. Map Drawing

 For map drawing R\*Tree indexes (see option **rtree**) and table **map_def** with